Resources for Parents

 - Social networking and some inappropriate content is blocked at the network level at CDH.
 There are a number of alternatives for doing this on your home network.

-- If gaming or overall screen time becomes an issue, contact the Deans’ office of Director of Technology to discuss the possibility of putting restrictions on the iPad.
+- If gaming or overall screen time becomes an issue, contact the Deans’ office or the Director of Technology to discuss the possibility of putting restrictions on the iPad.
 Please do not restrict the iPad without discussing it with the school; doing so could affect the student’s ability to do school work, as well as the ability of the Technology staff to manage the device.
 We are happy to work with you on this.

 - You may also find helpful information at Common Sense Media and Parents, Teens & Digital Monitoring